-We have issued warrants to purchase 5,250,000 shares of our Class A common stock to investors in our initial public offering.
-Each warrant entitles the registered holder to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment as discussed below, at any time commencing on the later of 12 months from the closing of our initial offering and 30 days after the completion of our initial business combination.
+Each whole warrant entitles the registered holder to purchase one share of our Class A common stock at a price of \$11.50 per share, subject to adjustment as discussed below, at any time commencing on the later of 12 months from the closing of this offering and 30 days after the completion of our initial business combination.
 Pursuant to the warrant agreement, a warrant holder may exercise its warrants only for a whole number of shares of Class A common stock.
-This means only a whole warrant may be exercised at a given time by a warrant holder.
+This means that only a whole warrant may be exercised at any given time by a warrant holder.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
+Accordingly, unless you purchase at least two units, you will not be able to receive or trade a whole warrant.